 As you can see, injuries are graded from minor to severe so you’ll need to be able to show how serious yours was when calculating a claim.
 To do this, the personal injury claims process dictates that you should have an independent medical assessment.
 This will usually be carried out locally by a medical expert who’ll examine you, check your medical records and talk to you about your suffering.
 Their report will then be sent to everybody involved in the claim to help determine any settlement amount.

 If you can prove that you were injured in an accident but can’t prove who was responsible (or vice versa), you won’t typically be compensated.
 You need to be able to prove both.
 You also need to be able to prove the way your injuries have affected you.
 The only real way to do this is with evidence.
-The types of evidence your solicitor will try to secure might include:
+Therefore, the types of evidence your solicitor will try to secure for a personal injury claim might include:

 You can make the personal injury claims process easier if you’re able to safely collect some of this evidence at the time of the accident.
 For example, photographs are much more meaningful if they show the cause of the accident before it is moved or replaced.